MILKY WAY & NIGHT LANDSCAPE

 Tupper Lake, NY

-Scheduled around the new moon to take full advantage of dark Adirondack skies and the Milky Way!
+Scheduled around the new moon to take advantage of dark Adirondack skies and the Milky Way!

 The art of night photography is rapidly evolving.
 I'll share state-of-the-art techniques for shooting and processing the Milky Way, stars, moon, northern lights and more!
 I’ll also cover reducing noise, stacking star trails, and blending multiple exposures for detail in the landscape and sky.